baldrech/mizerEvolution/README.md

 ## Setting the model parameters

-As with Mizer, you first need to creat an object of `class ?
+As with Mizer, you first need to creat an object of class `MizerParams`.
-MizerParams`.
 At the moment, the wrapper function `evoParams()` helps you create this object.
-It is a tweaked version of `newTraitParams` which add the necessary parameters to support species evolution, therefore all the default parameters from Mizer are found back in this function. `evoParams()` adds the `lineage` parameter which is used to track the ancetry tree of species and the `RDD` parameter which is used
+It is a tweaked version of `newTraitParams` which adds the necessary parameters to support species evolution, therefore all the default parameters from Mizer are found back in this function. `evoParams()` adds the `lineage` parameter which is used to track the ancetry tree of species and the `RDD` parameter which is used